kipyin/pokemaster/README.md

-# Pokemaster - Pokémon games on yout command line
+# Pokemaster - Pokémon games on your command line